dafer45/TBTKDevContainer/README.md

 ## Quick Start
 - Òpen TBTKDevContainer in Visual Studio Code.
 - Click "Reopen in Container" when asked.
-- Wait for build to complete, may take a few minutes.
+- Wait for the build to complete.
+This may take a few minutes.

 At this point, you should be presented with a terminal prompt saying
 ```